 The book by Di Pu and Alexander M. Wyglinski, entitled: “Digital Communication Systems Engineering with Software-Defined Radio” (Artech House, February 2013, ISBN: 978-1-60807-525-6), presents a comprehensive educational framework for learning digital communication systems engineering using software-defined radio technology, ranging from the detailed coverage of several fundamental theoretical concepts to the step-by-step process of conducting actual over-the-air experimentation of digital communication systems using SDR.
 To assist the interested individual, there exists several electronic resources designed to support this book:

-- A collection of 26 sets of lecture slides (ZIP) designed to complement the material convered in the book.
+- A collection of 26 online lectures designed to complement the material convered in the book are available via YouTube.

-- Source code for the experiments presented in Chapter 5 (ZIP), Chapter 6 (ZIP), Chapter 7 (ZIP), and Chapter 8 (ZIP)
+- Source code for the experiments presented in Chapter 5, Chapter 6, Chapter 7, and Chapter 8 are available via GitHub.

 Freely Available SDR Laboratory Materials